selenaxiao-nist/OSCAL-Pages/src/content/learn/concepts/_index.md

   - /concepts/
 weight: 1
 ---

-This section of the OSCAL website presents:
+<p></p>
+{{<callout>}}This concepts page serves as a gateway to essential information designed to help community members navigate and fully understand OSCAL. {{</callout>}}

+Here, you'll find a curated collection of key resources, including detailed explanations of the terminology used in OSCAL, a breakdown of OSCAL's architecture and its various layers, and insights into the types of identifiers OSCAL supports.
+You'll also discover practical guidance on profile resolution, risk management implementation, and examples of how to work with OSCAL data in formats like XML, JSON, and YAML.
+Additionally, there is an overview of how OSCAL aligns with other document standards.

+<br></br>
+Explore the links below to dive deeper into these key OSCAL concepts:

 - Key [terminology](terminology/) used in OSCAL;
 - An overview of the OSCAL [layers and models](layer/), to include who and what processes they apply to;
-- An oververview of [identifier use](identifier-use) in OSCAL models;
+- An overview of [identifier use](identifier-use) in OSCAL models;
 - A [Profile Resolution Specification](processing/) for handling the transformation of OSCAL Profiles into OSCAL Catalogs;
-- Illustrative [examples](examples/) of how to represent control implementation and risk management data in OSCAL XML, JSON, and YAML formats; and
+- Illustrative [examples](../../resources/examples/) of how to represent control implementation and risk management data in OSCAL XML, JSON, and YAML formats including actual data and mockups for demonstration;
 - A discussion of how OSCAL [relates](relations-to-other/) to and draws inspiration from other documentary standards.